Lucille Broich, Educator, Care Giver, Mother, Friend to all

 My mother had the 1963 Emmett High School Album dedicated to her.

 My mother was a spectacular woman.
-Smart, funny and notoriously happy.
-She was born before the sailing of the Titanic, raised by a thoughtful mother and father with her 6 sisters, raised in the Midwest heritage.
+Smart, funny, and notoriously happy.
+She was born before the sailing of the Titanic, raised by a thoughtful mother and father with her six sisters, who grew up with Midwest heritage.
 She fought her way through the depression earning a college degree and a lifetime profession as an educator.
-She married once to the man of her dreams and raised 4 children; all while working full time as a teacher and a consummate volunteer for any good cause.
+She married once to the man of her dreams and raised four children while working full time as a teacher, a consummate volunteer for any good cause.

 Instead, I will share with you my very favorite story, a story not of a happy event but one who tells who she was and why after so many years since she passed, she is still a factor in so many lives.